aaltsys/doc-develop/3_learn/04_logic.rst

      statement list
    done

-Arithmetic expression1 is evaluated by the rules of :ref:`arithmetic`.
+Arithmetic expression1 is evaluated by the rules of :ref:`arithmetic_eval`.
 Then arithmetic expression2 is evaluated repeatedly until it evaluates to ``0``.
 Each time expression2 evaluates to a non-zero value, the statement list is executed and arithmetic expression3 is evaluated.
 If any expression is omitted,